Administrative Law: Fair Hearing (JS 612)

 The National Judicial College

-This intensive two-week course provides newer state and federal administrative law adjudicators with a solid foundation in the tools and techniques to create and maintain a “fair hearing,” complete the record, and provide a clear order.
+This intensive 7-day course provides newer state and federal administrative law adjudicators with a solid foundation in the tools and techniques to create and maintain a “fair hearing,” complete the record, and provide a clear order.
 Separate tracks are offered which recognize the differences between the conduct of low-volume and high-volume proceedings.

 Why should I take this course?